Ohio Peer Recovery Supporter Certification Process

 The PEER Center

-When completing a BCI check, individuals should choose “other” when asked for a “reason code.”
-Then use code “NO ORC” and specify the reason as “Ohio Peer Recovery Supporter Certification.”
-Individuals completing an FBI check must use code “NCPA/VA” which is the “Volunteer with Children Act.”
+The FBI does not have an “other” code.
+If you need an FBI check, please use the code “NCPA/VA,” which is the “Volunteer with Children Act.”
 Although peer recovery supporters will not be working with children, using this code will run the correct type of background check.

-Background checks which are submitted from offices other than the Ohio Attorney General or who do not follow the procedures above will not be accepted.
+Background checks submitted from offices other than the Ohio Attorney General’s will not be accepted.

 FBI Rapsheet Request

 Individuals who have been convicted of one of the 36 “Disqualifying Offenses” cannot become Ohio Certified Peer Recovery Supporters.
-A complete list of disqualifying offense is displayed below.
+A complete list of disqualifying offenses is below.

-Individuals who have had any other type of criminal conviction within three years of the date of application need to complete and sign a Non-Disqualifying Offense Waiver.
+If you have had any criminal convictions within three years of applying for certification, you need to complete and sign a Non-Disqualifying Offense Waiver.

 Peer Recovery Support Certifications are good for a period of 2 years.
 Certified Peer Recovery Supporters will complete the re-certification application 60 days prior to the date the certification expires.
 Applicants will need to submit proof of completion of 30 hours of Continuing Education Credits (CEU) to include trainings on trauma informed care and ethics and boundaries.
 CEU hours that can count towards the recertification must be earned between the effective date of the certification and date the recertification application is submitted.